 Overall, this is an excellent tour for those looking to hike The Inca Trail (or Quarry Trail) to Machu Picchu while experiencing a bit of Cusco.
 If you want to read even more reviews of the tour, check it out here.

 Other Essential Information

-The tour starts at USD $1,127 but averages around $1,340 depending on the departure date.
+The tour starts at USD $1,148 but final cost depends on the departure date.

 Best Time to Visit Peru

 So much of what makes Peru amazing is outdoors which is why it’s best to avoid visiting between Mid-November and Mid-March – when the rain is at its heaviest.
 Instead, opt for shoulder season for optimal weather and fewer crowds.